 Each house would need at least 2 to 4 lightning strikes per month to meet its demand.
 Imagine how many lightning strikes would be needed for a large city such as Los Angeles or New York!

+There are also a few technical challenges with trying to harness and use the electricity generated by a lightning bolt.
 The electricity itself being one of them.
-Due to its high voltage and current, lightning is responsible for many power outages when it strikes power lines or transformers sending a huge amount of electricity onto the grid in an uncontrolled fashion.
-Harnessing lightning and releasing it in a controlled environment is difficult.
-One would need to come up with a system that could temporarily store the massive amount of electricity, perhaps in huge bank of capacitors and/or batteries capable of an extremely quick charge, and then slowly push the charge in a controlled release onto the power grid so as not to cause a large power surge.
+Lightning causes thousands of power outages each year when it strikes power lines or transformers sending a huge amount of uncontrolled electricity onto the power poles and transformers.
+How exactly to store the massive and sudden surge of electricity is no easy feat.
+One would also need a very sophisticated bank of capacitors and/or batteries capable of receiving an extremely quick charge, and then slowly release the charging into the power grid so as not to cause a large power surge.

-Lastly, capturing the lightning presents its own difficulties.
-Knowing when and where a lighting bolt is going to strike is in many cases random.
+Lastly, knowing when and where a lighting bolt is going to strike is almost in all cases random.
 Lightning doesn’t know at 50,000 feet what object it is going to strike on the ground.
-Therefore, positioning collection towers is kind of like playing darts blindfolded.
-One could scatter a bunch of 500 foot towers all over the countryside, but that doesn’t guarantee a lightning bolt is going to hit it.
-But if one were to try, Florida would be the most likely location for such a lightning farm.
+Therefore, knowing where to positioning lightning rods or collection towers is kind of like playing darts blindfolded.
+One could scatter a bunch of 500 foot towers all over the countryside, but that doesn’t guarantee a lightning strike.
+But if someone was going to try, Florida would be the most likely location for such a lightning farm.

 Florida averages the most lightning strikes each with about 10 strikes, per kilometer, per year.
 Suppose an electric company set up lightning collection towers in a 1 kilometer area.
 Let’s also suppose these towers were able to attract all 10 of the lightning strikes for the entire year.
 They company would only produce enough electricity to power two homes for a month.